Back to Blog

 A Brief History

-1450s — Gutenberg's printing press uses gothic type (now called Textura) for his famous Bible.
-Gothic is the default typeface of early European printing.
+1450s — Gutenberg's printing press uses gothic type (Textura) for his famous Bible.
+Gothic is the default typeface of early European printing — not because it looked old-fashioned, but because it was the most current, prestigious script of the day.

-19th century — Gothic typefaces are revived by the Arts and Crafts movement as a symbol of medieval craftsmanship and nationalist identity in Germany and Britain.
+19th century — Gothic typefaces are revived across Europe and America by the Arts and Crafts movement as a symbol of medieval craftsmanship, pre-industrial authenticity, and nationalist identity.
+Newspapers adopt gothic masthead lettering (a tradition that persists today — The New York Times masthead is still set in Old English).

-20th century — Gothic type appears in heavy metal album art, punk zines, and tattoo culture.
-Its associations with darkness, tradition, and rebellion make it a natural fit for counterculture aesthetics.
+20th century (post-war) — Gothic type appears in heavy metal album art, punk zines, and tattoo culture.
+Its associations with darkness, tradition, rebellion, and counterculture make it a natural fit for aesthetics that want to signal edge and seriousness.

 Why Gothic Fonts Dominate Online Culture